 For millions of people, melatonin might be the answer to avoiding another terrible slumber.
 We know that sleep is highly important to maintaining the health of the entire body and warding off acute and chronic health issues.
 But what is melatonin?
 It’s actually a hormone that is responsible for setting our sleep-wake cycle, so long as you have the proper melatonin dosage.

 Melatonin is naturally produced by our bodies, but caffeine, alcohol and tobacco use can all lower melatonin levels in the body.
 So can working the night shift or having poor vision.
 For some people, melatonin can help get their inherent rhythms get back on track.
-Let’s talk more about who melatonin can help, the benefits of melatonin and what melatonin dosage is best for your particular health concern.
+Let’s talk more about who melatonin can help, the benefits of melatonin, how much melatonin is safe, and what melatonin dosage is best for your particular health concern.

 What Is Melatonin?

 Melatonin (N-acetyl-5-methoxytryptamine) is a hormone secreted by the pineal gland in the brain.
 The pineal gland is located just above your middle brain and is only the size of a pea.
 Its synthesis and release are stimulated by darkness and suppressed by light.

 Melatonin is responsible for maintaining your body’s circadian rhythm.
 Why is that important?
 Your circadian rhythm is the fancier term for your own person internal clock, which also runs on a 24-hour schedule just like the day.
 This internal clock plays a critical role in when we fall asleep and when we wake up.

 When it’s dark, your body produces more melatonin, but when it’s light, the production of melatonin goes down.
 This is why people who are blind or work night hours can have problems with their melatonin levels.
 But for anyone, a lack of exposure to light during the day or exposure to bright lights in the evening can disrupt the body’s normal melatonin cycles.